 The interior compartments are clean, modern and air-conditioned with separate room for those females who chose so.

-An adult single fare is RM2.00.
-Trains depart every 15 minutes.
+An adult single fare is RM2.60.
+Trains depart every 45 minutes.

-An additional option, although not recommended, is bus 11/11d from Bangkok Bank Terminus or bus U6 from Titiwangsa.
+An additional option, although not recommended, is taking bus 11 or 11D from the Central Market, bus U6 from Titiwangsa or the Cityliner bus No 69 at Jalan Pudu.

-A suggestion is to go either early in the day or late in the afternoon so that you have the rest of the day to explore Kuala Lumpur without breaking up your sightseeing much.
+A suggestion is to go either early in the day or late in the afternoon so that you have the rest of the day to explore Kuala Lumpur without breaking up your sightseeing much enjoying the cooler weather at the same time.

 It is free to see the temple or main cave area.
 Yeah!